-Austin initially worried that the process would be daunting, but thanks to regular check-ins and tech-savvy partners, the crew kept the project on-time and on-budget, even when surprise issues like termite damage came up.
-Since he was often traveling for work, the Sweeten contractors instituted regular check-ins and created a DropBox to share images of the progress with Austin, right down to snapshots of the inside of his insulated floors.
+Austin initially worried that the process would be daunting, but thanks to regular check-ins and tech-savvy partners, the crew kept the project on time and on budget, even when surprise issues like termite damage came up.
+Since he was often traveling for work, his Sweeten contractors instituted regular check-ins and created a DropBox to share images of the progress with Austin, right down to snapshots of the inside of his insulated floors.

-Thank you, Austin, for this tour of your beautiful new condo!
+Thank you, Austin, for this tour of your beautiful new Williamsburg condo!

 Bedroom and Living Room Selects >> floor: DuChateau hardwood, vernal white oiled sold at most hardwood retailers / paint: Benjamin Moore